betaflight/betaflight/docs/PID tuning.md

 There were initially some problems with horizon mode, and sluggishness in acro mode, that were recently fixed by nebbian in v1.6.0.
 The autotune feature does not work on this controller, so don't try to autotune it.

-Even though PC2 is called "pidBaseflight" in the code, it was never in Baseflight or MultiWii.
-A better name might have been pidFloatingPoint, or pidCleanflight.
 It is the first PID Controller designed for 32-bit processors and not derived from MultiWii.
-I believe it was named pidBaseflight because it was to be the first true 32-bit processor native PID controller, and thus the native Baseflight PC, but Timecop never accepted the code into Baseflight.

 The strength of the auto-leveling correction applied during Angle mode is set by the parameter "level_angle" which is labeled "LEVEL Integral" in the GUI.
 This can be used to tune the auto-leveling strength in Angle mode compared to